kitsune-ONE-team/KITSUNETSUKI-Asset-Tools/README.md

 It's still in experimental state, so some features are still broken:
 * Can't export animations
 * Can't export specular map

+glTF export requirements:
+* python-blender (2.81+) (Blender as Python module) or preinstalled Blender using the same path as Panda3D

+glTF loading requirements:
+* panda3d-gltf (0.7+)

 Usage:
 ```